Labour Party Conference: 2006 Manchester

 In 2006 the conference was held in Manchester at the G-Mex and Manchester International Conference Centre from 24 to 28 September.
 It was the first time since 1974 that the main Labour conference was not held at a seaside town and the first time since 1917 the Labour conference had been held in Manchester.
 This followed Labour's Spring 2004 conference which was held at the G-Mex for the first time.
 The conference was Blair's last as leader after he stated this would be the case just before the conference and at the conference itself.
 The start of the conference was marked with protests against the Iraq War.

-Tony Blair, in his last speech to conference as Labour Party leader and Prime Minister, praised the work of the Chancellor of the Exchequer, Gordon Brown.
+St Johns C.E.
+Primary School's steel band performed before Blair came on stage for his last speech to conference as party leader and prime minister.
+In the speech, he praised the work of the Chancellor of the Exchequer, Gordon Brown, though did not explicitly support him as a potential successor.

 The conference was addressed in a joint session by Labour's Mayor of London, Ken Livingstone and the Mayor of Los Angeles Antonio Villaraigosa on the subject of climate change.
-Bob Geldof and Monica Naggaga from Oxfam (Uganda) spoke together about the plight of Africa.
-The main international guest speaker was the former US President Bill Clinton.
+Bob Geldof and Monica Naggaga from Oxfam (Uganda) spoke together about Africa.
+The main international guest speaker was the former US President Bill Clinton on 27 September.
 Another international visitor – but not a speaker to the conference – was Shimon Peres, the former Prime Minister of Israel.

-St Johns C.E.
-Primary School's steel band also performed there before Tony Blair came on stage.